appetrosyan/supernest/README.md

 # Super Nest

-Stochastic superpositional posterior repartitioning used in conjunction with Bayesian inference engines such as PolyChord and MultiNest.
+Stochastic superpositional posterior repartitioning used in conjunction with Bayesian inference engines such as PolyChord, dynesty and MultiNest.

-# What is Bayesian inference

-Bayesian inference is a suitable framework for model fitting.
-You give it a theory and some data and it tells you how well the theory fits the data, while also telling you what the theory's parameters should be for the fit to be the best.

 # Installation